winitzki/scall/tutorial/programming_dhall.md

 The type-checking itself is also guaranteed to complete within finite time.

 The price for those termination guarantees is that the Dhall language is _not_ Turing-complete.
-But this is not a significant limitation for the intended scope of Dhall usage, as this book will show.
+But this is not a significant limitation for a wide scope of Dhall usage, as this book will show.

 ### Identifiers